 Academic Suspension Students not meeting academic progress will be placed on Academic Suspension.
 Typically students who are on Probation but do not meet the requirements for continuing on Academic Probation will be suspended.
-Students may also be suspended for non completion of intensives.
+Students may also be suspended for non-completion of intensives-course requirements or violations of academic integrity.

-Students who are under Academic Suspension will be required to be absent from the institution for at least one traditional (fall or spring) academic semester.
+Students who are under Academic Suspension will be required to be absent from the institution for at least one traditional (Fall or Spring) academic semester.

-Academic Dismissal (Expulsion) Students may be academically dismissed or expelled from the University if any of the following apply: Student has not met the requirements for good academic standing or probation following a 2nd Academic Suspension; or Student has attempted a 2nd semester of Ozarks Seminar with a grade of lower than C-: or Student is not making successful completion of their intensive sequence within 3 semesters.
+Academic Dismissal (Expulsion) Students may be academically dismissed or expelled from the University if any of the following apply: Student has not met the requirements for good academic standing or probation following a 2nd Academic Suspension; or Student has attempted a 2nd semester of Ozarks Seminar with a grade of lower than C-: or Student is not making successful completion of their intensive-course requirements within 3 semesters.